nschlia/ffmpegfs/WINDOWS.md

 ### Build The Binaries For FFmpegfs

-Finally, after preparing all the prerequisites, get the most recent release archive here: https://github.com/nschlia/ffmpegfs/releases

-Unpack the file, e.g. with `tar -xf ffmpegfs-2.17.tar.gz` (replace archive name with current version), and then cd to the source directory.
+Once all prerequisites have been prepared, obtain the Windows source branch by running "git clone https://github.com/nschlia/ffmpegfs.git -b windows" and then cd to the source directory.

+Everything else is executing the build and configure commands:

 ```
+$ cd ffmpegfs
 $ ./configure
 $ make
 ```